A Perfect Day in Paris: Inspired by Suggestions From 'Andrew Harper's Paris' App

 A leisurely stroll east along Boulevard Saint-Germain, stopping to admire the latest photography exhibit at the Magnum Gallery on rue Madame.

 Turning right on Rue du Bac to stop in at Deyrolle, a cabinet of wonders filled with exotic taxidermy and 19th-century arcana.
 Afternoon coffee in the private garden of the Maison de l'Amérique Latine.

 Continuing along the boulevard to the Seine, then turning right to admire the spectacular array of antiques in Galerie J. Kugel along the quai Anatole France.

 Soak in the exterior of the Musée d'Orsay, an impressive Beaux-Arts railway station, before leaving it for another day.

 After a metro ride back to the Fifth, a pre-dinner cocktail on a cozy leather couch at Le Bar on rue de Conde, in the heart of Odéon.

 Dinner at nearby Balzar, near the Sorbonne: escargots in Chablis, duck confit, cheese plate and rum baba.

-Download “Andrew Harper’s Paris,” a free app for the iPad (iPhone version coming soon).
+Download "Andrew Harper's Paris," a free app available in the iTunes store.